freesuraj/freesuraj.github.io/_posts/2025-02-24-staticVsDynamicFramework.md

      - No indirection through dynamic linker tables.
   3. **Memory Usage**: Predictable memory footprint; no additional overhead for loading a separate module.
 - **Cons**:
   1. **Build Time**: Slower incremental builds because the framework’s code must be recompiled and linked into the app binary every time.
+To read more about compiler and how swift compiler works, please go to this [article](/2025/02/15/compiler).
   2. **Binary Size**: Larger app binary, which could slightly increase initial load time from disk (though this is negligible with modern SSDs and caching).
   3. **No Code Sharing**: If used in multiple targets (e.g., app and extension), the code is duplicated, increasing memory usage at runtime.